Program registration and documentation

 Reporting Obligations

-If any Member of the University Community observes, or has reasonable cause to suspect, any type of Child Abuse or Neglect, including physical or Sexual Abuse, he or she must immediately report the circumstances to:
+If any Member of the University Community observes, or has reasonable cause to suspect, any type of Child Abuse or Neglect, including physical or Sexual Abuse, they must immediately report the circumstances to all of the following entities:

 - WVU Division of Campus Engagement and Compliance